IAmJonoBo/n00plicate/docs/onboarding/advanced-contributor-guide.md

 ```

 This comprehensive contributor onboarding guide provides everything needed for new contributors to quickly\
-become productive with the advanced Mimic design system workflows.
+become productive with the advanced n00plicate design system workflows.
 It includes automated setup scripts,\
 AI-assisted development tools, quality gates, and complete workflow integration guidance.